Jimsy2/awesome-chromeos/README.md

 - [Cryptpad](https://cryptpad.fr/) With CryptPad, you can make quick collaborative documents for taking notes and writing down ideas together.
 - [Office Editing for Docs, Sheets & Slides](https://chrome.google.com/webstore/detail/office-editing-for-docs-s/gbkeegbaiigmenfmjfclcdgdpimamgkj) View and edit Microsoft Word, Excel, and PowerPoint files with Google Docs, Sheets, and Slides.
 - [Caret](https://chrome.google.com/webstore/detail/caret/fljalecfjciodhpcledpamjachpmelml?hl=en) Caret is a graphical text editor modeled on Sublime Text, running completely offline (no Internet connection required) and capable of opening and saving files anywhere on your hard drive.
+- [Text.app](https://chrome.google.com/webstore/detail/text/mmfbcljfglbokpmkimbfghdkjmjhdgbg) is a simple offline text editor for Chrome OS and Chrome.
+It's fast, lets you open multiple files at once, has syntax highlighting, and saves to Google Drive on Chrome OS.
+File bugs at [GitHub](https://github.com/GoogleChrome/text-app/issues).
+Version 0.5.68 (2015-05-28)

 ## Style